HENDRED UKULELE GROUP - HUG

 Hendred Ukulele Group (HUG) was started by Derek Witts in Autumn 2014 to help him adjust his leisure time in retirement to more productive activities in the village of East Hendred in Oxfordshire.
 Learning the Ukulele was a challenge as he could not play at all.
 Throughout 2014, he had asked a musician friend, Howard Hill, to teach him how to play the ukulele, but each time Howard declined due to numerous other musical commitments.
 So, after a number of phone calls to other groups he met Trefor who has, in his own words “played the Ukulele all his life and would love to help”.
 The first meeting was attended by Veroni Gilbert, Nan Hill and three other beginners and then grew like topsy!
 Trefor now leads the group – doing a fine job – and more recently, after just one taster session, Howard enjoyed it so much that he joined as a member.

-Photos by Lynn Christer and David White
+Photos by Howard Hill, Annie Hill, Lynn Christer, Martin Wackenier, David White

 Website by Howard Hill